prof-rossetti/intro-to-python/notes/clis/git.md

 Branches offer separate namespaces for different versions of your code.
 This allows a single developer to try different approaches without affecting some known working version of the code.
 It also facilitates developer collaboration by allowing each developer a space to work, and by enabling Pull Request operations and reviews on GitHub.

-The default branch is called "master", but developers usually do their work on a branch corresponding with some development goal (e.g. "my-new-feature"):
+The default branch is called "main" (FYI: it used to be called "master"), but developers usually do their work on a branch corresponding with some development goal (e.g. "my-new-feature"):

 ```sh
 # determine which branch you're on: